 It is one of the most applied and approved Dubai visa for Indian citizens.
-It is issued to Indians willing to stay in Dubai for a term of more than 14 days, or Indians visiting Dubai for any family or business visit.
-This type of Visa is valid for a term of 30 days in case of short term visa and valid for 90 days for long term visa.
+It is issued to Indians willing to stay in Dubai for a term of more than 14 days, or Indians visiting Dubai for any family or business reason.
+This type of Visa is valid for a term of 30 days in the case of short term visa and valid for 90 days for long term visa.

 [Check Out : How to apply for a 90 days Dubai Visa easily ]

-5.Multi Entry Visa
+5. Multiple Entry Visa